New musick: Origins

-Criticism
+Criticism and decline

-13 May 1978 Sounds magazine front cover with David Thomas of Pere Ubu, labelled "The Orson Welles of New Musick".

 Between 1978-79, the British punk scene, particularly in London, was divided by ideological conflicts over whether the progressive and artistic influences being explored in new musick would undermine the authenticity of the punk movement.
-On 11 February, 1978, British music journalist Chas de Whalley published an article in Sounds criticizing the term "new musick".
+On 11 February 1978, British music journalist Chas de Whalley published an article in Sounds criticizing the term "new musick".
 Mimi Haddon notes his article argued that new musick mirrored the elitism of late-1960s and early-1970s progressive rock, where avoiding commercial songwriting led to rock music that was inaccessible for amateur musicians.
 De Whalley regarded the "art rock" era as "ten years of snobbery", and offered the term "power pop" as an opposition:

 Power Pop is all down to the hooks and the excitement.
 In that respect even the New Musickites can join the party, providing they promise to leave their library books by the door and laugh and joke with the rest of us lesser mortals at least a time or two.
 And, you see, it is most ESSENTIAL that they do.
 No I'm not asking your MX 80 Sounds, your Devos, Pere Ubus, Siouxsie and the Banshees, the Pop Group or whoever/whatever to iron out their idiosyncracies, prostitute their art or compromise their ideals particularly.
 I'm just saying that if they refuse to move near kids, country and the world of hit singles, then they'll only be fostering the same kind-of musical elitism that deprived the people of their own medium of expression back in 1967.